 Polarized sunglasses do nothing to stop this.
 Polarization reduces glare, not UV exposure.
 Your sunglasses must have full UV protection in addition to polarization to truly protect your eyes.
 Avoid the trap of thinking inexpensive polarized sunglasses are “good enough.”
 They may be doing far more harm than good.

-We offer full UV protection sunglasses in a range of styles at our Poughkeepsie and Fishkill locations.
+We offer full UV protection sunglasses in a range of styles at our Poughkeepsie and Yorktown locations.
 We would be happy to help you select just the right pair during your next routine visit, or feel free to simply stop by and browse our selection any time you see fit.
 The health of your eyes may very well depend on it.

 This UV Safety Month, think about protecting your visual health.
 Call Seeta Eye Centers at 845-454-1025 to schedule a consultation at one of our Hudson Valley locations.